Transit-oriented development (TOD) has become a standard model for development. Wikipedia defines it as:

 Seattle has added on to its urban villages over time, and the population has grown significantly since the urban village concept was initiated.
 We've grown by 25% just in the last 10 years.
 To the right is a map of Seattle's urban centers and villages.
 They make up 18% of the land area that permits residential development in the city, but in 2017 they accounted for 88% of the housing growth.

-Still today compared to most peer cities with expensive housing, Seattle devotes more of its land area to single-family homes.
+Still today compared to most peer cities, Seattle devotes more of its land area to single-family homes.

 Recent Zoning Changes